MattB859/MS3-Book-Hub/README.md

 -  ### Edit OR Delete Reviews

-   - User are able to edit their own reviews using an edit button located at the bottom of the reivew.
+   - Users are able to edit their own reviews using an edit button located at the bottom of the reivew.

-   - User are able to delete their reviews using the delete button located at the bottom of the reivew.
+   - Users are able to delete their reviews using the delete button located at the bottom of the reivew.

 ###  Log Out Page

 -  ### User Log Out

-    - When a user logs out of their account a flash message is  displayed that reads "You have been logged out" to let users know they have logged out.
+    - When a user logs out of their account a flash message is displayed that reads "You have been logged out" to inform them they are logged out.

 ###  Features